Server Data Recovery

 All electronic devices normally generate heat.
 You’ve probably felt how hot your phone or laptop can get after prolonged use.
 If that heat is not allowed to properly dissipate, your server can overheat.
 This will eventually cause some internal component to fail.
 The components inside your server can also fail as a result of natural wear.

 If the RAID card used in your server is a particularly old and difficult-to-find model, you may not be able to find a suitable replacement.
 Hard drives in a RAID array contain metadata which tells the controller how the drives are meant to fit together.
 A different model of RAID card cannot properly interpret this metadata.
 In this rare case, you could be effectively locked out of the data on your own server, unable to recover data from it.

 If this happens, taking the hard drives out of the server and trying to read them individually won’t do much good.
 The data on your server RAID array cannot be accessed on individual drives.
-To rebuild RAID arrays, our data recovery technicians must analyze the metadata on the hard drives and use custom emulation software to do the job of the RAID card.
+To rebuild RAID arrays and recover data, our data recovery technicians must analyze the metadata on the hard drives and use custom emulation software to do the job of the RAID card.

 Malicious or Accidental Deletion